gigachadtrey/websimm/README.md

 ## 🎯 Use Cases

-### Research & Analysis
-- "Analyze trending web simulation projects"
+### Trending Content Discovery
-- "Show me popular React-based projects"
+- "Show me trending sites for today"
-- "What are the most viewed projects this week?"
+- "What are the popular sites this week?"

-### User Discovery
+- "Get trending sites in the last month"
-- "Find influential WebSim users"
+- "Find trending gaming sites"

+### Site Information Analysis
-- "Show me active contributors"
+- "Show me details for site [ID]"
-- "Who are the top creators?"

-### Content Discovery
-- "Find projects about machine learning"
+- "Tell me about @username/slug-name"
+- "What information is available for this site?"
+- "Get site statistics and engagement data"

+### User Profile Research
-- "Search for UI/UX design examples"
+- "Show me user profile for @username"
+- "What has @username bookmarked?"
+- "Who follows @username?"
+- "Who is @username following?"

+### Social Network Analysis
-- "Show me gaming-related simulations"
+- "Show me what @username's follows are posting"
+- "What sites has @username liked?"
+- "Get bookmarks from users @username follows"
+- "Analyze social connections on WebSim"

 ### Community Insights
-- "What are people saying about AI projects?"
+- "Find active community members"
-- "Show me recent project comments"
+- "Show me recent bookmarking activity"
-- "Find projects with high engagement"
+- "What are people discovering on WebSim?"
+- "Analyze user engagement patterns"

 This MCP server makes WebSim's rich ecosystem accessible to AI assistants, enabling comprehensive project discovery, user analysis, and community engagement insights.